 I used a small bottle of dry lubricant that I picked up from Halfords a year or so ago (and it was eco friendly, so Halfords claimed):

 A little dribble of lube all around the inner edge of the cleat (the circular bit that grips the pedal), wipe of the excess, and jobs a good ’un:

 The Weldtite Teflon grease gun will allow you to maintain (and prolong the life of) your Speedplay pedals at a fraction of the price of the official one.
 That fraction being ¼ (the gun and tube cost me £10).

 I found the Weldtite syringe easy to use.
 It’s difficult to see what features that Speedplay could add to their version to compel me to pay the difference to upgrade.

 I am now on the constant lookout for opportunities where precision greasing will give me a competitive advantage (both in my sporting and newly-resuscitated professional life).

-I purchased it from Amazon (UK) and by clicking the link (or image) below, you can too (it’s an affiliate link, so I get a few pence in commission):
+I purchased it from Amazon (UK) and by clicking the link (or image) below, you can too (it’s an affiliate link, so I get a commission if you buy something):